The Transactions page helps you:

 crdb_internal system catalog by clicking reset SQL stats.
 This link does not appear for non-admin users.

 For an example of querying the statistics table, see Example.

 If you haven't yet executed any transactions in the cluster as a user, this page will be blank.

-Click to select the columns to display in the table.
+Click Columns to select the columns to display in the table.

-The Transactions table gives details for each SQL statement fingerprint in the transaction:
+The Transactions table gives details for each transaction fingerprint in the transaction:

 The bar indicates the ratio of runtime success (gray) to retries (red) for the transaction.

 |Rows Processed||Average number of rows read and written while executing statements with this fingerprint within the time interval.|